What's the Sperrins judicial review and how's it opposing extraction?

 The council’s case

-The council’s application for a judicial review raises several grounds of challenge to the Department for the Economy’s decision to grant the licenses, including:
+The council’s application for a judicial review raises several grounds of challenge to the Department for the Economy’s decision to grant the licences, including:

-- The licenses are unlawful as the Department for the Economy made errors of law when deciding to grant them;
+- The licences are unlawful as the Department for the Economy made errors of law when deciding to grant them

-- The Department for the Economy failed to give lawfully adequate reasons for granting the mineral prospecting licences;
+- The Department for the Economy failed to give lawfully adequate reasons for granting the MPLs

-- The Department for the Economy breached the Habitats Directive and Regulations in granting the mineral prospecting licences; and
+- The Department for the Economy breached the Habitats Directive and Regulations in granting the MPLs

-- The Department for the Economy has acted “ultra vires” (in other words, the Department for the Economy are alleged to have acted beyond their legal powers).
+- The Department for the Economy has acted “ultra vires” (in other words, the Department for the Economy is alleged to have acted beyond its legal powers).

 Friends of the Earth’s intervention

-Our intervention has focussed on two key issues:
+Our intervention has focused on 2 key issues.

-Firstly, Friends of the Earth believes that the failure to consider mineral prospecting activities in combination with other plans and projects (whether recorded or unrecorded) is not in the public interest.
-This is because wider environmental issues are not considered.
+Firstly, Friends of the Earth believes that the failure to consider mineral prospecting activities in combination with other plans and projects (whether recorded or unrecorded) isn't in the public interest.
+This is because wider environmental issues aren't considered.
 Further, it should be noted that multiple small-scale changes to landscapes (as can be the case with mineral exploration and prospecting) can lead to alteration and degradation of the landscape.

-Our initial research uncovered unrecorded extractive operations within the Sperrins Area of Outstanding Natural Beauty and within the area covered by the licenses granted by the Department for the Economy.
+Our initial research uncovered unrecorded extractive operations within the Sperrins Area of Outstanding Natural Beauty and within the area covered by the licences granted by the Department for the Economy.

 We believe that the unrecorded extractive operations represent a concerning and significant gap in the baseline knowledge as to the extent of extractive operations and the potential for unassessed environmental damage.

-Granting further licenses would likely only compound the environmental damage which is already occurring because of the other extractive operations.
-Consequently, the precautionary principle must be applied, and the licences quashed.
+Granting further licences would likely only compound the environmental damage that's already occurring because of the other extractive operations.
+Consequently, the precautionary principle must be applied and the licences quashed.

 A common version of the precautionary principle (not the legal definition) is: